phan/phan/internal/Issue-Types-Caught-by-Phan.md

 ## PhanSideEffectFreeForBody

-**Note that `PhanSideEffectFree...` issue types rely on `--unused-variable-detection`, and will not run in the global scope as a result.**

 ```
 Saw a for loop which probably has no side effects
 ```

 ## PhanSideEffectFreeForeachBody

-**Note that `PhanSideEffectFree...` issue types rely on `--unused-variable-detection`, and will not run in the global scope as a result.**
 Also, this issue will not be emitted if the expression being iterated over is possibly an object (of any class) or has an unknown real type.

 ```